Combustible Gas Detector: Statox 501 Infratox

 Infrared gas detection theory of operation

 Some gases absorb light at a certain wavelength (colour).
 This absorption band is specific to the gas.
 The rate of the absorption depends not only on the substance to be detected but also on the number of gas molecules (i.e. the concentration of the gas).
-This premise is used to detect gases.
+This phenomenon is used to detect gases.
 For example, the C – H bond in hydrocarbon molecules will oscillate and absorb light at 3, 4 mm.
 This fact makes it so easy to detect fuels.
 Hexane, for instance has 14 C – H bonds compared to Methane which has only 4!

 A light beam is directed through a cuvette filled with the gas to be detected.
-The more hydrocarbons are present, the more light will be absorbed.
+The more hydrocarbon molecules are present, the more light will be absorbed.
 A photo detector at the other end of the cuvette measures the remaining light intensity.
 The difference between the original and remaining light intensity corresponds to the gas concentration.

 A reference beam with a different wavelength compensates for potential interferences of dust, humidity or variations of intensity from the light source.